seaaaaany/Mission_to_Mars/README.md

 ![mission_to_mars](Images/mission_to_mars.jpg)

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.
+In this assignment, I built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

 ## Step 1 - Scraping

-Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
+I completed initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-* Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.
+* Created a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.
 The following outlines what you need to scrape.

 ### NASA Mars News